migsuarez282/CypressChallenge/README.md

 >This project aims to implement a general AT framework and structure an easy base project, to validate the core functionalities for the Test lab ecommerce and start a Test Automation strategy.

-## General aspect to consider in the Test Automation Strategy worked:
+## General aspects to consider in the Test Automation Strategy worked:

 >## Documents to have into account
 * [Web Site tested](https://www.laboratoriodetesting.com/)